jwergieluk/wergieluk-com/content/local-static-pypi-repo.md

     pip install --extra-index-url "file://${local_pypi}/"

-or, by exporting an environmental variable associated with that option:
+or, by exporting an environmental variable associated with that pip option:

     export PIP_EXTRA_INDEX_URL="file://${local_pypi}/"

 This alone won't work, though.
-The PyPI repository needs to obey the [PEP 503](https://www.python.org/dev/peps/pep-0503/): Each package must reside in its own subdirectory named after the package, and repo root must contain an `index.html`file with links to the package files.
+The PyPI repository needs to obey [PEP 503](https://www.python.org/dev/peps/pep-0503/): Each package must reside in its own subdirectory named after the package, and the root directory of the repository must contain an `index.html` file with links to the package files.

-Luckily, there is a Python tool called [pip2pi](https://github.com/wolever/pip2pi) that can convert a directory containing a bunch of wheel files into a properly structured PyPI repository. `pip2pi` exposes the command-line utility `dir2pi`  generating a proper PyPI repository in the subdirectory `simple` of a directory specified in the argument:
+Luckily, there is a Python tool called [pip2pi](https://github.com/wolever/pip2pi) that can convert a directory containing a bunch of wheel files into a properly structured PyPI repository.
+`pip2pi` exposes the command-line utility `dir2pi` generating a PyPI repository in the subdirectory `simple` of a directory specified in the argument:

     dir2pi -n ${local_pypi}